PeterPoterek/goit-icecream-project/README.md

 - 🍨 [Marta Paszkowska - Products section] - [@MartaPaszkowska](https://github.com/MartaPaszkowska)
 - 🍭 [Łukasz Łukasik - Footer] - [@Lukasz8791](https://github.com/Lukasz8791)
 - 💡 [Jakub Migda - Advantages section] - [@Jakub0821](https://github.com/Jakub0821)

-We appreciate the contributions of all team members to make this project a reality.
-If you have any questions or feedback, don't hesitate to reach out!